Deer Meat Safety Precautions

 Consumption Warning

 The NH Fish and Game Department recommends that hunters do not consume deer liver.
-Studies conducted by NH Fish and Game have revealed elevated levels of cadmium and Per- and Polyfluoroalkyl Substances (PFAS) in deer liver samples.
+Studies conducted by NH Fish and Game have revealed elevated levels of cadmium and per- and polyfluoroalkyl substances (PFAS) in deer liver samples.
 The liver is a filtering organ and therefore has the potential to have high levels of a number of contaminants.
 As a result, the NH Fish and Game Department recommends that no deer liver be eaten.

-2019 Great Bay Deer Hunt PFAS Testing
+2019 Great Bay National Wildlife Refuge Deer Hunt PFAS Testing

 What did we find?